haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 realize the fact that the Vim basic editing features will save lot of your time and increase the productivity.
 For that you don't required above discussed plugin features.
-The plugins will only reduce some keystrokes, But it won't turn you from other editor to Vim.Vim default features are more than enough to attract you from other editors.
+The plugins will only reduce some keystrokes, But it won't turn you from other editors to Vim.
+Vim default features are more than enough to attract you from other editors.
 I hope you understood that feeling. :)